yob/lita-gsuite/README.md

     config.handlers.googleapps.channel_name = "general"

-Next, an administrators email address.
-The API requires this, even though we're only make read-only requests.
+When an API call to google is required, we want to make it with tokens that are tied to the specific user that requested data.
+To do so, we use Google's OAuth2 support.

-    config.handlers.googleapps.user_email = ENV["GOOGLE_USER_EMAIL"]
+That requires an OAuth2 client ID and secret - see "Authentication" below for more details on how to generate these:

-There's a number of values required for authentication, and the easiest way to provide them is via a JSON blob that google provides.
-See "Authentication" below for more details on these values.
+    config.handlers.googleapps.oauth_client_id = ENV["GOOGLE_CLIENT_ID"]

-    config.handlers.googleapps.service_account_json = ENV["GOOGLE_SERVICE_ACCOUNT_JSON"]
+    config.handlers.googleapps.oauth_client_secret = ENV["GOOGLE_CLIENT_SECRET"]

 Finally, there's two optional settings that configure how long user accounts can be inactive before being flagged.